oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams/prepare-adb-msteams.md

 ## Task 3: Publish your Microsoft Teams application

-After creating your application, you must publish your application to your organization to make it available to users in your org.Before publishing the app, ensure you fill out the required **Basic Information**.
+After creating your application, you must publish your application to your organization to make it available to users in your org.

 1. Click on **Basic Information**, which is located under **Configure** section.

    ![Open ADB](./images/select-basic-info.png "")

-2. On the **Basic Information** page, you must fill out the basic information about your application, and then click **Save**.
+2. On the **Basic Information** page, fill out the basic information about your application, and then click **Save**.

     > **Note:** If you do not enter the information on your app details page, you will not be able to  publish your app to org.
 For more information, see [Create your Teams Store listing details](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist?referrer=developerportal&tabs=desktop).

-3. When the app is ready for use in production, click **Publish** to submit the app using the Teams App Submission API which can be called from Graph API.
+3. When your app is ready for use in production, click **Publish** to submit the app using the Teams App Submission API which can be called from Graph API.

    ![Open ADB](./images/select_publish_app.png "")